St. Kilda Little Penguins - Finally Reopened in December and New Fee in 2025

 St. Kilda penguins on the rocks at the brakewater

-I got tons of messages asking if there is any chance to see penguins at St. Kilda.
-If you wish to spot the little blue penguins before 2025, the best location is Phillip Island, where the little blue penguin population is hitting records.
+Finally, you are able to spot the penguins at St. Kilda again.
+Luckily, the penguins are much better protected now means you do not get that close than before the redevelopment of the pier.
+A better location is Phillip Island now, where the little blue penguin population is hitting records.
 In October 2023, 5440 penguins were seen in one evening in just 50 minutes.
 Experts think the reason for these records is the food availability caused by "La Nina".
 Because of the wetter conditions, there are plenty of sardines and anchovies.
 It is an almost two hours drive south of St. Kilda or book a guided tour via GetYourGuide at no extra cost with the free cancellation options.

 Time of Day | When to See the Penguins